 Staff should write the exact words used by the child.
-Any original notes/jottings/reminders made by the adult must be stapled to the form as first-hand information that could be important if a case went to court or scanned into the electronic monitoring system.
+Any original notes/jottings/reminders made by the adult must be scanned onto CPOMS as first-hand information that could be important if a case went to court or scanned into the electronic monitoring system.